Fiona is a qualified herbalist and aromatherapist. She has twenty years of experience in the field and wants to share that knowledge.

 Studies conducted in South Africa on five traditional remedies show that Bulbinella might be useful in the management of diabetes.
-The researchers tested four other traditional remedies alongside the African Bulbine.
+In addition, the researchers tested four other traditional remedies alongside the African Bulbine.

 Bulbine frutescens boosted the body's rate of glucose utilization the most.
-While more research is necessary, Bulbinella shows promise in the fight against Diabetes.
+So, while more research is necessary, Bulbinella shows promise in the fight against Diabetes.

 People Also Ask